|

 Don't be tempted to try using ordinary sellotape to secure a heavy parcel.
 It's expensive and ineffective.
 Use 2-inch tape, which is stronger and much cheaper.

 Size matters: for international shipments, and occasionally for inland packages, companies will charge more for a lightweight, large package.
-Many carriers work out this 'volumetric weight' by multiplying length by width by depth and dividing by 6000 (some companies by 5000) to give the equivalent amount of kg.
+Many carriers work out this 'volumetric weight' by multiplying length by width by depth and dividing by 6000 to give the equivalent amount of kg.

 The worst case scenario is a keyboard wedged into a huge cubic cardboard box at an angle.
 The two edges jammed against the sides aren't protected, so the whole keyboard is at risk; the package is unbalanced, and far more likely to be dropped; and the wasted space has to be filled and probably has to be paid for, as well.
 A typical shipping price difference between this and a well-packed Prophet 5 coming from the USA could be as high as £100 - plus the repair costs when the thing gets dropped and broken. |